 In this article, learn more about the types of vitamin A, what vitamin A does, and some good sources of it.

-Vitamin A is found in different forms.
+Vitamin A occurs in different forms.
 The list below will provide more detail.

-Preformed vitamin A occurs in meat, fish, and dairy produce.
+- Preformed vitamin A occurs in meat, fish, and dairy produce.

 - night blindness